Functional Genomics and Medicine

 Outline of Research and Education

-In 1991 at Kyoto University, Ishida et al. discovered a novel gene in a project for the elucidation of the molecular mechanisms involved in the self-nonself discrimination of the immune system, and named it programmed death-1 (PD-1), hoping that it somehow played a pivotal role when self-reactive (harmful) T lymphocytes (T cells) commit suicide by undergoing apoptosis.
+In 1991 at Kyoto University, Ishida et al. discovered a novel gene in a project for the elucidation of the molecular mechanisms involved in the self-nonself discrimination by the immune system, and named it programmed death-1 (PD-1), hoping that it somehow plays a pivotal role when self-reactive (harmful) T lymphocytes (T cells) commit suicide by undergoing apoptosis.
 PD-1 is a type I transmembrane protein expressed on T cells that are activated by antigenic stimulation.
 Initially, the physiological function of PD-1 was elusive, but it was shown later that PD-1 downregulates excessive immune reactions.
-Recently, researchers including T. Honjo (Kyoto Univ.) discovered that the cytotoxicity of T cells against some cancer cells can be induced by the antibody-mediated blockade of the above physiological function of PD-1.
-This anti-cancer strategy is now being widely performed in clinics of many countries.
-Unfortunately, however, the roles of PD-1 in self-nonself discrimination of the immune system still remain elusive.
+Recently, T. Honjo et al. (Kyoto Univ.) discovered that the cytotoxicity of T cells against some cancer cells can be induced by the antibody-mediated blockade of the above physiological function of PD-1.
+This anti-cancer strategy is now being widely performed in clinics of many countries, and the Nobel Prize 2018 in physiology and medicine was awarded to T. Honjo (and J.P.
+Allison).
+Unfortunately, however, the roles of PD-1 in self-nonself discrimination by the immune system still remain elusive.
 We conduct our research in the fields of immunology and molecular genetics to identify these roles.

 Major Research Topics